CharlesFabicki/Send.SMS.Weather.Notification/Readme.md

 3. Replace the placeholder API keys and phone numbers in the script with your actual values.

+## Configuration

+Before running the app, make sure to configure your API keys and Twilio account information.
+Modify the following variables in the weather_sms_app.py file:

+OPENWEATHERMAP_API_KEY: Your OpenWeatherMap API key.
+TWILIO_ACCOUNT_SID: Your Twilio account SID.
+TWILIO_AUTH_TOKEN: Your Twilio authentication token.
+TWILIO_PHONE_NUMBER: Your Twilio phone number.
+RECIPIENT_PHONE_NUMBER: The recipient's phone number (can be input during runtime).
+Note: Keep sensitive information like API keys and credentials secure.
+Consider using environment variables or a separate configuration file for a more secure setup.

 ## Usage

 1. Open a terminal and navigate to the directory where the script is located.